In the Dallas-Fort Worth and Denton area as well as throughout Texas we

 and vital services to the law enforcement community.
 Those in which the

-or marijuana pose the greatest threat to our Fourth Amendment protections
+marijuana pose the greatest threat to our Fourth Amendment protections against unreasonable

 Positive canine "alerts" are treated as